blackeuler/event_store/docs/what_is_an_aggregate.md

 I should be able to delete a TODO using an identifier.
 I should be able to edit the title of a TODO using an identfier.

+For sake of example I will add a constraint that you cant add more than 10 todos at a time.
+To motivate finishing things.

+So after doing the projections code, I think that yes a genserver fits very nicely to what im trying to do here.

+A GenServer is listening for events, bubt they only respond to the events that trigger them, if an even trrigered them it might trigger more events, but it might not, like todo_creation_requested

+If you are within the thereshold of todos allowed say 10 you can create but if you are